Diesel: because it now costs less than petrol-breakinglatest.news-Breaking Latest News

 Diesel is once again cheaper than petrol.
 It hasn’t happened since August.
 The decline that began on February 11 has stabilized and diesel now travels steadily below the price of petrol.
-According to Lab24’s elaboration on the latest data from the Observatory on fuel prices updated on 20 February, diesel cost an average of 1.831 euros per litre, with the highest provincial average price in Bolzano (1.898) and the lowest in Ancona (1.782).
+Second Lab24 processing on the latest data from the Observatory on fuel prices updated on 20 February, diesel cost an average of 1.831 euros per litre, with the highest provincial average price in Bolzano (1.898) and the lowest in Ancona (1.782).
 The average price of petrol was instead 1.858 euros per litre.
 The province where the average price is highest was Nuoro, while Ancona was the lowest.

 The weight of the excise duty